 Colorado State University – Senior Design Project Highlight

 Every year, the seniors within the College of Engineering partake in a year-long capstone design course; this project helps prepare students for their upcoming careers by challenging them to apply their knowledge and solve real-world issues.
-The Senior Design Project spans over two-semesters and pairs the students with industry sponsors to uncover solutions to real-world problems.
+The Senior Design Project spans two semesters and pairs the students with industry sponsors to uncover solutions to real-world problems.

 Clearly, CSU has helped successfully educate and employ countless engineers.
 Baseline congratulates them for their accomplishments and wants to encourage them for the fulfilling journey ahead.
 It’s exciting to know that the upcoming engineers are exceptionally talented and bound for success.